Our lists of emerging market leveraged ETFs include:

 Note that most emerging market leveraged ETFs come from fund managers Direxion or ProShares and involve the use of derivative instruments to replicate whatever performance is being sought e.g. two times the inverse (-2x) of the daily performance of a given index.

 Investors will also need to carefully read any and all documentation to ensure they have a clear understanding of what each leveraged ETF fund manager means by terms such as “bull,” “bear,” “enhanced,” “inverse,” “leveraged,” “short” and “ultrashort.”

 Note: For our ETF lists, we have classified Proshares Ultra ETFs simply as leveraged in the table below and have placed them on a separate bullish / bearish ETF page as they seek to replicate two times (2x) the daily performance of their underlying index while our bullish emerging market ETFs list contains ETFs that, in general, seek a return that is 300% of the return of an underlying benchmark index.

 * EmergingMarketSkeptic.com provides useful information that should not constitute investment advice or a recommendation to invest.
 In addition, your use of any content is entirely at your own risk and it is your sole responsibility to evaluate the accuracy, completeness and usefulness of the content.
 Read More

 Note: If there are any exchange-traded funds (ETFs) to add or remove from this list or if there are bad links, please write a note in the comments section so it can be fixed.
 Likewise, adding any other comments or advice would also be appreciated.

-For additional resources for investing in emerging market ETFs, check out all of our ETF category articles/links or subscribe to an RSS feed of articles mentioning ETFs here.
+For additional resources for investing in emerging market ETFs, check out all of our ETF category articles/links.